raiabril/raiabril.github.io/_posts/2022-08-03-hydra-attacks.md

 - `-p` password
 - `-P` passwordList
 - `-f` exit at the first successful result server, where to attack service
+- `t` number of threads to run in parallel
 - `http-post-form` service.

 Another example with `http-get`